-The Millennium Dome is a huge metal tent lying on a bend of the Thames near Greenwich.
-It was opened to the public on 1st January 2000, amidst much media grumbling.
+The O2 Arena is a huge metal tent lying on a bend of the Thames near Greenwich.
+When it opened it was the largest single-roofed building in the world, tall enough to accommodate Nelson’s Column standing upright, or the Eiffel Tower on its side.

 It was originally conceived as one of London’s millennium projects, alongside the London Eye and Jubilee Line extension.

 The original idea was to turn the Millennium Dome into a 21st-century equivalent of the 1851 Great Exhibition in Hyde Park, but the plans were ill-conceived and poorly thought out, and suffered from massive public apathy.
 It didn’t help that the exhibits were rather less than enthralling.

 The venue was split into 14 zones: Body, Work, Learning, Money, Play, Journey, Self Portrait, Living Island, Talk, Faith, Home Planet, Rest, Mind, and Shared Ground, but over-optimistic visitor numbers meant the government was called on to bail it out.